iemkek/SAP_Conversational_AI_Assignments/README.md

 Please give me your first and last name
 ```

-Add the following IF statement:
+Add the following IF statement to the message group:

 ```
-IF #person is-present
+IF #job is-present
 ```

+The #job entity is standard predefined entity.
+In the expression "Register as business partner", the chatbot can automatically determine that "business partner" is a #job.

 ![Define actions](https://github.com/iemkek/SAP_Conversational_AI_Assignments/blob/master/img/simpleResponse6.png)